3DPrintings

 3. Sustainability

-By adding material only where it’s needed, metal 3D printing significantly reduces waste compared to subtractive manufacturing methods.
+By adding material only where it’s needed, it significantly reduces waste compared to subtractive manufacturing methods.
 This not only lowers material costs but also contributes to a more sustainable manufacturing process.

 The Limitations